jhartzell42/rust-c-book/src/complaints.md

 # Common Complaints about Rust

-Before I get into the specific topics, though, I'd like to clear up and respond to a few anti-Rust talking points I've seen in the discourse.
+Before I get into the specific topics, though, I'd like to clear up a few talking points I've seen in the discourse.
+Some of these seem a little silly to me, but they're not exaggerations.

-> Rust fans all want to rewrite everything in Rust immediately as a panacea.
+> Rust fans all want to rewrite everything in Rust immediately
+> as a panacea.

 Unfortunately, we have a vocal minority who do!
 But most Rust developers have a much more moderate perspective.
 Most are aware